 Why did I choose the Blue Cash Everyday Card?

 I knew I wanted a cash back rewards credit card that offers strong ongoing rewards at places I usually shop at.
 I was considering a number of cards with rotating categories like Discover it – Cashback Match and Chase Freedom – $150 Bonus, but I didn’t feel they were a good match for me.
 Although these are great cards, I’m not a fan of not knowing where I’ll earn cash back, so I started looking at cards that have fixed cash back rates, and finally narrowed it down to the Blue Cash Preferred Card, a card that earns 6% back at supermarkets (up to $6,000/year in purchases, then it’s 1%), 3% at gas stations and select department stores and 1% on all other purchases, and the Blue Cash Everyday Card, which earns 3% at supermarkets (up to $6,000/year in purchases, then it’s 1%), 2% at gas stations and select department stores and 1% on all other purchases.
+And both cards have a limited-time offer that earns cardholders 10% back at U.S. restaurants for the first 6 months of card membership (up to $200 back, then it’s 1%).
+Note that you must apply by May 3, 2017 to get this limited-time offer.
 While the obvious choice seems to be the Blue Cash Preferred Card from American Express, it does have a $95 annual fee, which I wasn’t too excited about.
 So here’s how I decided.